 So we castigate, eliminate, or incarcerate everything and everyone that had anything to do with anything or anyone who might have said, done, or listened to anything or anyone that might have misconstrued, misjudged, misappropriated or misbehaved.

-We have come to a very precarious place where many people think that banishment, chastisement, punishment, censorship and walls can replace education, understanding, compassion, diplomacy and bridges; silence the protest and we eliminate the problem.
-Censor the protester, politician, pundit, satirist, musician, writer, parent, teacher, or student…and the conflict is corrected.
+We have come to a very precarious place where many people think that banishment, chastisement, punishment, censorship and walls can replace education, understanding, compassion, and diplomacy.
+A prevailing populist directive is to silence the protest to eliminate the problem; censor the protester, politician, pundit, satirist, musician, writer, parent, teacher, or student, and the conflict is corrected.

 In reality, however, we create a more frightened and more fragile society.
 And I’m concerned.
 We must not silence the voices holding our leaders accountable because they are the narrators of our story.
 They are the ones who can illuminate that sequence of events before it’s too late.